Finetuned/modx-cli/memory-bank/systemPatterns.md

 8. **Alias → Configuration**: Alias classes use Configuration classes to read alias definitions from YAML files.
 9. **SSH → Process**: SSH classes use Symfony Process to execute commands on remote servers.

+## Internal API Architecture

+The Internal API follows a modular design pattern inspired by WP-CLI's internal API.
+It provides a set of classes for extending and customizing the CLI:

+1. **MODX_CLI**: A static class that provides the main entry point for the API, with methods for registering commands, running commands programmatically, and hooking into the command lifecycle.
+2. **CommandRegistry**: Manages the registration and retrieval of commands.
+3. **HookRegistry**: Manages the registration and execution of hooks.
+4. **CommandRunner**: Handles running commands programmatically with various options.
+5. **CommandPublisher**: Provides asynchronous command execution using a pub/sub pattern.
+6. **ClosureCommand**: Wraps closures as commands that can be executed by the CLI.

+### Key Features:

+1. **Command Registration**: Register custom commands using closures or classes.
+2. **Command Execution**: Run commands programmatically with various options.
+3. **Hook System**: Register hooks to run before or after commands.
+4. **Asynchronous Execution**: Run commands asynchronously using the CommandPublisher.
+5. **Logging**: Log messages, warnings, errors, and success messages.

 ### Class Hierarchy:

 ```